paulypeter/PollenflugBot/README.md

-# telegram-bots
+# PollenflugBot

-some basic bots, written in python
+based on python-telegram-bot